martinmoene/clue/README.md

 As ever, best advice is to use this as a git submodule.

-NOTE: do not include anything but `cclue.h`.
+NOTE: Do include syslogc.c in your project too.

 Examples folder contains a Visual Studio 2019 solution.

 ## Portability

+This has to be compiles as C++17 or better.
 Tested on WIN10 PRO.
 Compiled using both cl and clang.

 > **NOT** tested on Mac or Linux.
 Please let us know in "issues" of any problems.